maziac/DeZog/design/AddingNewRemotes.md

 # Required Classes

-To add a new Remote it need to derive from the RemoteClass.
+To add a new Remote it need to derive from the RemoteBase.
-The RemoteClass defines an API that is used by DeZog to communicate with the real Remote.
+The RemoteBase defines an API that is used by DeZog to communicate with the real Remote.
-RemoteClass includes all methods that you might or must override.
+RemoteBase includes all methods that you might or must override.
-All must overrides include an 'assert' in the RemoteClass.
+All must overrides include an 'assert' in the RemoteBase.
 The other are simply empty.
 If you decide to override some of the non-assert methods you can offer additional functionality.
 The debug adapter will check by itself which of the functions have been overwritten.